 Walking on from Waterside you will come to Conyngham Hall Park which has lovely riverside walks and picnic areas and is a great place to relax after a busy day.
 This park is a great place to take children as there is a lot of space for them to run round and enjoy themselves.
 There is a small ‘beach’ area just off the grassy area car park where it is possible to paddle in the shallow water.

 And here is where the advantage of travelling by train comes in.
 It allows you to take things easier with no stress and to truly appreciate the places you visit.
 Every train I travelled on during the weekend was on time, clean and the staff were amazing.
-This Flat Fare Weekend Ticket was only £17.50 each for unlimited travel across a Saturday and Sunday which is amazing value for money.
-Just take a look here at the map of places you could visit !
-I honestly had no idea my train ticket could take me to all these places on such a low budget.
+I know train travel in the UK has a lot of bad press but I honestly experienced only good things on my weekend.

 I hope you have enjoyed reading this and I hope I have inspired you to have a look at creating adventures of your own.
-Please have a look at this great offer by Northern which honestly is amazing value for money.
 And let me know what adventures you plan on taking ?
 Do you love travelling by train as much as I do ?

 Until next time dear friends and happy travelling !